Essential Tips for Booking Alhambra Palace Tickets

 How to Skip the Line at the Alhambra

 If you book a tour option, you’ll get to skip the standard queue and have the bonus of joining an informed, guided tour.
-Viator offers an excellent 2.5 hour tour of the Alhambra and Generalife gardens that also includes free hotel pick up and drop off.
+Viator offers an excellent 2.5 hour tour of the Alhambra and Generalife gardens that is fairly priced and also includes free hotel pick up and drop off.

-While the guided tour is obviously more expensive than purchasing the direct ticket, being part of the tour group avoids any wait, is much more convenient and also avoids the steep hill.
-They also cover the Alhambra palace in depth, pointing out relics and reliefs you might not otherwise notice.
+While the guided tour is obviously slightly more expensive than purchasing the direct ticket, being part of a tour group avoids is much more convenient, avoids the steep hill (which left me out of breath) and skips the line.
+The Viator guided tour covers the Alhambra palace in depth, pointing out relics and reliefs you might not otherwise notice.

 You can find more details about guided tours of the Alhambra here.